sedc-codecademy/sedc7-08-aspnetmvc/g5/Class 4/README.md

     Layout = "~/Views/Shared/_Layout.cshtml";
 }
 ```
-#### ViewImport
+#### ViewImports
-As by the name, ViewImport is a view where we store all our imports for every view that we create.
+As by the name, ViewImports is a view where we store all our imports for every view that we create.
 This is a view where we usually write using statements that we need in all of our views.
-For instance if we need a using statement to our models we create a using statement in the ViewImport to the folder Models so that we don't have to write the whole namespace when importing models in our views.
+For instance if we need a using statement to our models we create a using statement in the ViewImports to the folder Models so that we don't have to write the whole namespace when importing models in our views.
 ```csharp cshtml
 using SEDC.PizzApp.Models
 ```